leptos-null/PrayerTimes/README.md

     - Start of time
     - 30 minutes before time

-On iPhone and iPad, view prayer times for today and tomorrow.
+On iPhone and iPad, view prayer times for any day, with pages dedicated to today and tomorrow.
 Visualize the quibla direction with a map overlaid with the shortest line connecting your location to the Kaaba.
 On supported devices, find the quibla direction using the compass.